 Known as the ‘The Gateway to The Dales’ and recognised as one of Britain’s most beautiful market towns, the streets are full of history.
 Explore the 11th Century castle and its 100-foot-high historical tower at Richmond Castle, which offers impressive views over Swaledale and is the oldest stone Norman castle in England, built by William the Conqueror’s cousin.
-Wander down the cobbled streets to see other fine historic buildings, a treasure trove for visitors looking for a mix of culture, restaurants, shopping and a weekly Saturday market.
+Wander down the cobbled streets of Richmond, North Yorkshire, to see other fine historic buildings, a treasure trove for visitors looking for a mix of culture, restaurants, shopping and a weekly Saturday market.

 The Georgian Theatre Royal: Well worth a look, it is the oldest and most complete working theatre in England also housing a museum.
 Check out what’s on and book if you can.
 Tours around the theatre commence every hour until 4pm.

 Culloden Tower: A popular landmark of Richmond built in 1746 to celebrate the victory of the Duke of Cumberland’s army over Prince Charles Edwards Stuart.